Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Introduction

 In this setting, the typical statistical objective is to estimate the underlying template that gives rise to the data by random deformation.
 This can often be modelled as a Fr\'echet mean with respect to some metric structure; dual to this problem is the recovery the deformation maps themselves, in order to \emph{register} the individual realisations in a common coordinate system, given by \emph{registration maps}.
 These problems are interwoven in \emph{shape theory}, where the template and registration maps are the two ingredients of Procrustes analysis (Gower \cite{gower1975generalized}; Dryden \& Mardia \cite{dryden1998statistical}) and non-Euclidean PCA (Huckemann, Munk \& Hotz \cite{huckemann2010intrinsic}; Huckemann \& Ziezold \cite{huckemann2006principal}).
 Obviously, the methods and algorithms for estimating a mean and carrying out a registration/Procrustes analysis are inextricably linked with the geometry of the sample space, which can be a matter of modelling choice or of first principles.

 In this paper, we choose to study the problem of \emph{Fr\'echet averaging} and \emph{Procrustes registration} when the data are viewed as elements of the $L^2$-Wasserstein space of multivariate measures on $\mathbb{R}^d$.
-We choose this setting since it has a long history in assessing compatibility and fit of distributions related via deformations (Munk \& Czado \cite{munk1998nonparametric}; Freitag \& Munk \cite{freitag2005hadamard}), and as it can be seen to be the natural analogue of using $L^2$, in the case of measures (Panaretos \& Zemel \cite{panzem15}; Bigot \& Klein \cite{bigot2012consistent}).
+We choose this setting since it has a long history in assessing compatibility and fit of distributions related via deformations (Munk \& Czado \cite{munk1998nonparametric}; Freitag \& Munk \cite{freitag2005hadamard}), and as it can be seen to be a natural analogue of using $L^2$, in the case of measures\footnote{In the sense that the Wasserstein space is topologically homeomorphic to a convex subset of $L^2([0,1]^d)$; when $d=1$, this homeomorphism is an isometry, whereas for $d>1$, it is a local isometry.} (Panaretos \& Zemel \cite{panzem15}; Bigot \& Klein \cite{bigot2012consistent}).
 We work at both a sample level and a population level, as well as both at the level of continuum and discrete observation: our object of study is the determination of the Fr\'echet mean and registration maps at the level of a sample, as well as at their estimation when the observed measures are discretely observed realisations from a population of random measures.
 When $d=1$, the problem is well understood, owing to the flat geometry of Wasserstein space (Panaretos \& Zemel \cite{panzem15}).
-When $d>1$, however, the Wasserstein space has non-negative curvature, and one encounters the classical difficulties of non-Euclidean statistics, augmented by the infinite dimensionality and discrete measurement of the problem (see Sommerfeld \& Munk \cite{sommerfeld2016inference} and Anderes et al. \cite{anderes2015discrete} for challenges involved in the discrete setting).
+When $d>1$, however, the Wasserstein space has non-negative curvature, and one encounters the classical difficulties of non-Euclidean statistics, augmented by the infinite dimensionality and discrete measurement of the problem (see Anderes et al.\ \cite{anderes2015discrete}, Sommerfeld \& Munk \cite{sommerfeld2016inference} and Tameling et al.\ \cite{tameling2017empirical} for challenges involved in the discrete setting).

 In more detail, our contributions are: \begin{itemize}